-Unpaid tax debt is no joke and it’s not something you want to ignore.
+Unpaid back taxes are no joke and it’s not something you want to ignore.
 If you don’t respond to the IRS by paying your tax bill or calling to negotiate a payment plan when you receive your first tax bills for unpaid taxes, the IRS will mail form LT11 – Final Notice of Intent to Levy.

 Before you receive an LT11, you will receive a: